Improvements of the Longitudinal Magnetic Field Measurement from the Solar Magnetic Field Telescope at Huairou Solar Observing Station: The Method

 \section{The Method}

-To establish the relationship between the HSOS/SMFT Stokes $(V/I)_{\rm SMFT}$ and longitudinal magnetic field $B_{\rm SMFT}$ we performed a cross-calibration of Stokes $(V/I)_{\rm SMFT}$ and longitudinal magnetic field $B_{\rm HMI}$ provided by the \textit{Helioseismic and Magnetic Imager} on board the \textit{Solar Dynamics Observatory} \citep[SDO/HMI, ][]{Scherrer2012, Schou2012}.
-SDO/HMI is a full-disk filtergraph that measures the profile of photospheric Fe~I 6173~\AA\ line at six wavelength positions in two polarization states to derive the information on longitudinal magnetic field.
-The spatial resolution of the instrument is approximately 1.5'' with 0.5''$\times$0.5'' pixel size.
+To establish the relationship between the HSOS/SMFT Stokes-$(V/I)_{\rm SMFT}$ and longitudinal magnetic field [$B_{\rm SMFT}$] we performed a cross-calibration of Stokes-$(V/I)_{\rm SMFT}$ and longitudinal magnetic field $B_{\rm HMI}$ provided by SDO/HMI.
+SDO/HMI is a full-disk filtergraph that measures the profile of photospheric Fe~{\sc i} 6173\ \AA\ line at six wavelength positions in six polarization states to derive the information on four spectral profiles of the Stokes vector.
+The spatial resolution of the instrument is approximately 1.5$^{\prime\prime}$ with 0.5$^{\prime\prime}\times$0.5$^{\prime\prime}$ pixel size.

-SDO/HMI uses the so-called MDI-like algorithm to derive line-of-sight observables \citep{Couvidat2012}.
-Longitudinal magnetic field is proportional to the difference between Doppler velocities derived from spectral lines in right- and left-circular polarization states.
-Look-up tables are used to correct the derived velocities for asymmetry of the spectral line, finite HMI filter transmission profile, \textit{etc}.
-Therefore, SDO/HMI longitudinal magnetic field maps are predominantly free from saturation in sunspot umbrae.
+A ME-based Very Fast Inversion of the Stokes Vector code (VFISV) described in detail in \citet{Borrero2011} is used to process SDO/HMI pipeline data and to derive the vector magnetic field.
+The magnetic field maps of active regions are available in the form of patches of full-disk maps \citep{Bobra2014, Hoeksema2014}.
+These patches were used to perform cross-calibration with the HSOS/SMFT observations.
+SDO/HMI longitudinal magnetic field was derived as $B_{\rm HMI} = B^{\rm strength}_{\rm HMI} \cos(B^{\rm incl}_{\rm HMI})$, where $B^{\rm strength}_{\rm HMI}$ and $B^{\rm incl}_{\rm HMI}$ are magnetic filed strength and inclination, respectively.

-For cross-calibration we used co-temporary magnetograms of randomly selected ten active regions observed between 2015 and 2018.
-Magnetograms acquired by SDO/HMI were rotated by the $p$-angle and rescaled to the pixel size of HSOS/SMFT of approximately 0.29''$\times$0.29'' by a cross-correlation technique.
-Since SDO/HMI data are not affected by seeing, the magnetograms from the space-borne instrument were smoothed by a Gaussian kernel to roughly imitate the atmospheric distortion.
-Then, the same regions of the solar surface were cropped out from the HSOS/SMFT Stokes $(V/I)_{\rm SMFT}$ maps and processed SDO/HMI magnetograms.
+For cross-calibration we used co-temporal magnetograms of ten randomly selected active regions observed between 2015 and 2018.
+Magnetograms acquired by SDO/HMI were rotated by the $p$-angle and rescaled to the pixel size of HSOS/SMFT of approximately 0.29$^{\prime\prime}\times$0.29$^{\prime\prime}$ by a cross-correlation technique.
+Since SDO/HMI data are not affected by seeing, the magnetograms from the space borne instrument were smoothed by a 2D Gaussian kernel of 1.5$^{\prime\prime}\times$1.5$^{\prime\prime}$ to roughly imitate the atmospheric blurring.
+Then, the same regions of the solar surface were cropped from the processed SDO/HMI magnetograms and from HSOS/SMFT Stokes-$(V/I)_{\rm SMFT}$ maps.